mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 variable, on operating systems including Windows and MacOS.

 !!!note
     Sometimes setting up the `.env` file can be fiddly.
-If there is continued struggle, remember that one can always provide the API key directly to the instantiated model.
+If necessary, you can provide the API key directly to the instantiated model.
 See [our user guide](./customize-vizro-ai.md#setting-model-via-class-for-additional-configuration) for this option.
-Remember to still not commit this API key to any public space!
+Remember not to commit this API key to any public space!

 __Set the base URL (optional)__